florindumitru/chatgpt-desktop-tray/readme.md

 # ChatGPT Desktop - Tray App

-This is a tray app for the ChatGPT.
+This is a tray app for ChatGPT.
 Using this app you can easily access the ChatGPT from your system tray.

 <img src="https://i.imgur.com/2hT08rk.png" alt="ChatGPT Desktop - Tray App" height="600px">